-- Whenever patients start or switch antiretroviral drugs or start new concomitant medications, it is important to evaluate potential drug interactions. - Many drugs and drug classes have clinically significant drug-drug interactions with ARVs. - There are also important drug interactions between several ARVs. - It is important to consult a regularly updated database to assess whether drugs can be co-administered and whether dose adjustment is required. - Herbal medications may also have interactions with ART drugs (e.g. St John's wort and garlic), but data on herb-drug interactions are very limited.
+- Whenever patients start or switch ARV drugs or start new concomitant medications, it is important to evaluate for potential drug interactions. - Many drugs and drug classes have clinically significant drug-drug interactions with ARVs. - There are also important drug interactions between several ARVs. - It is important to consult a regularly updated database to assess whether drugs can be co-administered and whether dose adjustment is required. - Herbal medications (e.g. St John's Wort, garlic) may also have interactions with ARVs, but data on herb-drug interactions are very limited.